nkotzo/musings/assets/TheFarm.md

 As you’d expect, insects have a much lower life expectancy than chickens; in fact, some insects only have a lifespan of a few hours.
 Fitting in well with serverless and Functions as a Service as these have a lifespan of seconds.

-The farm or animal analogy starts to break down with [Marin Fowler’s post](https://martinfowler.com/bliki/SnowflakeServer.html) about
+The farm or animal analogy starts to break down with [Martin Fowler’s post](https://martinfowler.com/bliki/SnowflakeServer.html) about
 Snowflakes representing highly delicate, detailed server deployments.
 But hopefully you get the point.

 ## Putting Cattle, not Pets to Practical Use